Barak Cohen: Political Protests

 In July 2019, Cohen documented himself shouting insults at Avner Netanyahu, the prime minister's son, while the latter patronized a restaurant.
 In response, Avner Netanyahu filed a complaint with the police against Cohen, which was investigated by the police.
 In August 2019, the court issued a restraining order against Cohen from Avner Netanyahu in accordance with the Prevention of Threatening Harassment Law, until February 2020.

 In July 2020, Cohen disrupted an interview conducted by Shimon Riklin on the planned pipeline with derogatory chants.
 On 28 April 2021, he interfered with the broadcast of Riklin's program on Channel 20 and was detained for questioning by the police after Smadar Shmueli filed a complaint.

 In 2020 Cohen, was also filmed verbally attacking Sheldon Adelson, owner of Israel Hayom, on the street.

+In May 2023, Cohen protested Efi Nave's choice to run for the head of Israel Bar Association.
+Nave was arrested on suspicions of accepting sexual bribe.
+Barak Cohen went into a Crowdfunding against Efi Nave.
+Nave ended up losing, and In March 2024, Haaretz published recordings of him ultimately admitting to do appointment in exchange for favors.

 Music

 Since 2013 Cohen has released various songs and albums of Mizrahi music with content criticizing public figures.
 His album "The Sound of a String against the Regime" (צליל מיתר נגד המשטר, Tzlil Meitar Neged HaMishtar) was chosen by the Israeli radio station KZRadio as the 26th top album of 2020.

 In 2014, Cohen was involved in an altercation with Alon Hamdani, the intelligence officer of the Moriah police precinct in Jerusalem, due to the legal aid provided by Cohen to the far-right group La Familia.
 In response, Cohen published the song "Intelligence Officer" (רכז מידע, Rakaz Meida) mocking Hamdani.
 Following this, Cohen was arrested for questioning.
 In late 2015, Cohen was interviewed by journalist Guy Lerer for the program "HaTzinor" during which a portion of the song was broadcast; Lerer was later questioned by the police's fraud division.
 Following the song and other actions of Cohen against Hamdani, Cohen was convicted of insulting a civil servant and of interfering with a police officer while on duty.
 In January 2018, Cohen was sentenced to 300 hours of community service, fined, and was sentenced to pay 5,000 NIS to Hamdani.
 Cohen appealed the decision, and the State appealed the leniency of the sentence.
 Both appeals were rejected.
 In May 2020, a judge of the District Court of Jerusalem accepted the lawsuit against Cohen and ruled that Cohen was required to compensate Hamdani with 150,000 NIS.